 Despite your best efforts and excellent products, not everyone who makes a purchase will be satisfied right off the bat.
 That’s why it’s critical to maintain excellent customer service and support for your products.
 When things go wrong, you have a customer’s undivided attention and what you do next will become their impression of your brand overall.

 Make sure customers know where to turn if they run into trouble by making their options clear.
 Receipts, in-store signs, and business cards are all great ways for paper-based companies to circulate this information.
-For online operations, utilize buttons on every page so that no matter where your customer find themself, they can reach out for assistance easily.
+For online operations, utilize buttons on every page so that no matter where your customer finds themselves, they can reach out for assistance easily.

 Finally, the customer is, at least generally, right.
 You don’t have to go as far as accepting every return (even items you didn’t sell them).
 But working to find resolutions with unsatisfied customers can encourage them to tell others about their experience.
 Perhaps they will write a positive review of your business, or tell their colleagues about your latest sale.